Neoteroi/BlackSheep-Docs/docs/getting-started.md

 The rationale for this design choice is that JSON is the most commonly used format to serialize objects today, and this feature is useful to reduce code verbosity while making the return type explicit.
+Additionally, it enables better generation of OpenAI Documentation.

 ### Asynchronous request handlers
 The examples so far showed synchronous request handlers.
 To define asynchronous